Dennis Rabbitt: Exposure

-Rabbitt first came to the police's attention in mid-1998, after his van was stopped near I-44 in Daviess County during a routine check-up.
+Rabbitt again came to the police's attention in mid-1998, after his van was stopped near I-44 in Daviess County during a routine check-up.
 During the check, it was discovered that his van's license plate was registered to another vehicle, after which Rabbitt was charged with theft and issued a ticket.
-On that evening, Rabbitt spying on a woman in Fenton when he was seen by a neighbor, who scared him away and attempted to chase him down.
+On that evening, Rabbitt was spying on a woman in Fenton when he was seen by a neighbor, who scared him away and attempted to chase him down.
 While Rabbitt managed to flee in his van, his pursuer reported the incident to police and provided them with an accurate description of the voyeur and his van's license plate.
-A few days later, Rabbitt was spotted by traffic officers near Pacific, where he had raped a pregnant girl that evening.
+A few days later, Rabbitt was spotted by traffic officers near Pacific, where he had raped a pregnant woman that evening.

 On October 29, 1998, Rabbitt was apprehended by police officers on suspicion of committing multiple burglaries and rapes attributed to the "Southside Rapist".
-The investigators had been investigating the supposed criminal since 1992, attributing at least 22 rapes of girls and women between the ages of 14 to 82 since 1988 to him.
+The investigators had been investigating the supposed criminal since 1992, attributing at least 22 rapes of girls and women between the ages of 14 and 82 since 1988 to him.
 In at least 16 cases, the rapist's biological traces were found on the victims' bodies, from which DNA is isolated - no such traces were found in the remaining other six cases.
 After he was apprehended, Rabbitt was ordered to provide a saliva sample, but because the test results would not be available until four weeks later, authorities had to temporarily release him, as, up until that point, no physical evidence tied him to the crimes.
 Once he was released, Rabbitt left St. Louis and went into hiding.

 Once the DNA results were returned in late November, it was discovered that Rabbitt's genotypic profile matched that of the Southside Rapist, and he an arrest warrant was issued for him.
 On November 3, he was spotted at the American Motor Inn in Springfield, where he remained for approximately four days before being seen watching a football game at the Faurot Field in Columbia.
 After the game, he left the city and went to Osage Beach, where he was recorded on a surveillance camera entering a convenience store.
 He was last seen checking into a motel in Joplin on November 8, after which he crossed the border into Oklahoma and his tracks were lost.

 A search operation involving the FBI was organized to catch Rabbitt, with the authorities offering a $25,000 reward for any information on his whereabouts.
 During the operation, the homes of his family and friends were wiretapped.
-In mid-January 1999, the investigation team detected a call from to the house of one of Rabbitt's friends, which determined originated from a gas station in Pevely.
+In mid-January 1999, the investigation team detected a call to the house of one of Rabbitt's friends, which was determined to have originated from a gas station in Pevely.
 However, they failed to locate him after a subsequent search of the area.